-“Each year, more than 400 Americans die from unintentional CO poisoning not linked to fires, more than 20,000 visit the emergency room, and more than 4,000 are hospitalized.“
+“Each year, more than 400 Americans die from unintentional CO poisoning not linked to fires, more than 20,000 visits the emergency room, and more than 4,000 are hospitalized.“

 What are the best practices for preventing this in your home?
-First you should ensure that you have a CO detector on every floor of your home with fresh batteries.
-Here a list of quality models available:
+First, you should ensure that you have a CO detector on every floor of your home with fresh batteries.
+Here is a list of quality models available:

-Next you need have your current system inspected and serviced by a technician with every change in season.
-Call us today to schedule an appointment to have your system inspected or sign up for our VIP Priority Club Membership and we will take care of you.
+Next, you need to have your current system inspected and serviced by an expert with every change in season.
+Call us today to schedule an appointment to have your system inspected or sign up for our VIP Service Membership and we will take care of you.